tricepa/activerecord-speed-comparison/README.md

 ### Sample output:

-There are now 100 client(s) in the database, 46 of which are active.
+There are now 100 clients in the database, 46 of which are active.
 There are now 10 vendors in the database, 4 of which have an ongoing promotion.

-There are now 5 order(s) in the database.
+There are now 5 orders in the database.

 Retrieving orders whose vendor has an ongoing promotion...